-The first two Study Room residencies are being undertaken by the Zurich based artist Ivy Monteiro in July 2019, and by the Basel based Performance artist, curator, networker. and member of PANCH (Performance Art Network CH) Andrea Saemann in October 2019.
+The first two Study Room residencies were undertaken by the Zurich based artist Ivy Monteiro in July 2019, and by the Basel based Performance artist, curator, networker and member of PANCH (Performance Art Network CH) Andrea Saemann in October 2019 and February 2020.

-Andrea will use her residency to look at questions of documentation and archives and the relation of contemporary performance artists with their remnants or artworks outside of the live moment itself.
+Andrea used her residency to look at questions of documentation and archives and the relation of contemporary performance artists with their remnants or artworks outside of the live moment itself.
 In February 2020 Andrea presented a public performance lecture on performance and photography.
 Andrea also contributed to public events about the current Swiss Live Art scene/s taking place at LADA on 8 October and at Fierce Festival, Birmingham on 19 October.

-All the artists who will undertake research residencies will write blogs about their work and research, to be published on our blog.
-Please look out for these, for the announcement of calls for proposals for the next two research residencies by Swiss artists, and for details of other initiatives around Swiss Live Art.
+All the artists who will undertake research residencies will write blog posts about their work and research, to be published on our blog.
+Please look out for these, and for details of other initiatives around Swiss Live Art.

 Performance Lecutre on Afrofuturism, Ivy Monteiro, Live Art Development Agency 2019.
 Image by Ben Harris